ramzibou0735/aerial-autonomy-stack/README.md

 ### Known Issues

+- Must adjust orientation of the lidar and frame of the lidar odometry for VTOLs
+- In yolo_inference_node.py, cannot open GPU accelerated (nvh264dec) GStreamer pipeline with cv2.VideoCapture, might need to recompile OpenCV to have both CUDA and GStreamer support (or use python3-gi gir1.2-gst-plugins-base-1.0 gir1.2-gstreamer-1.0 and circumbent OpenCV)
 - Cannot use **/.git in .dockerignore because PX4 and ArduPilot use it in their build
 - PX4 messages 1.16 have VehicleStatus on MESSAGE_VERSION = 1, topic fmu/out/vehicle_status_v1
-- QGC does not save roll and pitch in the telemetry bar for PX4 VTOLs
+- QGC does not save roll and pitch in the telemetry bar for PX4 VTOLs (MAV_TYPE 22)
-- Need to adjust orientation of the lidar and frame of the lidar odometry for VTOLs
-- In yolo_inference_node.py, cannot open GPU accelerated (nvh264dec) GStreamer pipeline with cv2.VideoCapture, might need to recompile OpenCV to have both CUDA and GStreamer support (or use python3-gi gir1.2-gst-plugins-base-1.0 gir1.2-gstreamer-1.0 and circumbent OpenCV)